Solvable Tuple Patterns and Their Applications to Program Verification

 The result of \chocolat{}+\catalia{}, though, shows that \chocolat{} also has a limitation, and that it is better to use it as a complement to other solvers.
 Also, in contrast with the strong performance of \chocolat{} for SAT instances, \chocolat{} showed slightly lower performance than other solvers (except \ringen{}) for UNSAT instances.
-This is unsurprising because our current refutation procedure is quite naive, which does not use the result of the STP inference at all.
-As mentioned in Section~\ref{sec:imp}, we plan to apply SPT inference also to improve the refutation procedure.
+This is unsurprising because our current refutation procedure is quite naive.
+We plan to apply STP inference also to improve the refutation procedure.

 Figure~\ref{fig:exp} gives cactus plots, showing how many instances were solved within a given time.
 The left subfigure (a) shows the numbers of solved instances for all instances, and the right subfigure (b) shows the numbers of solved instances for SAT instances.
 It is remarkable that, for the successful instances, \chocolat{} solved many of them almost instantly, within one second.